Humble Pie: 1979–1981: Steve Marriott's Humble Pie without Frampton and Ridley

 In late 1979, Marriott and Shirley, now managed by Leber-Krebs, revived Humble Pie, adding Bobby Tench, former vocalist and guitarist from The Jeff Beck Group, along with bassist Anthony "Sooty" Jones from New York.
 They submitted "Fool for a Pretty Face", a song Marriott and Shirley had just written, to record labels.
 They secured a recording contract with Atlantic Records subsidiary Atco and in the UK their material was released by Jet Records, owned by former Small Faces manager Don Arden.
 They recorded the album On to Victory (April 1980) and "Fool for a Pretty Face" reached No. 52 on the US Billboard Hot 100.
 On to Victory peaked at No. 60 on the Billboard 200.

-Humble Pie toured the US in 1980 as part of the 'Rock 'N' Roll Marathon Bill' with Frank Marino & Mahogany Rush, Angel & Mother's Finest.
+Humble Pie toured the US in 1980 as part of the 'Rock 'N' Roll Marathon Bill' with Frank Marino & Mahogany Rush, Angelz & Mother's Finest (though some gigs - such as Alpine Valley - had Kansas City, Missouri in place of Mother's Finest).
 Humble Pie toured with Ted Nugent & Aerosmith in 1981 and also recorded the album Go for the Throat (June 1981).
 This album was originally recorded by the band as a raw-edged Rhythm and Blues album, but their record company wanted a slicker album.

 In April 1981, at the beginning of the promotional tour for the Go for the Throat album, Marriott crushed his hand in a hotel room door, delaying earlier scheduled appearances by the band, and he later developed a duodenal ulcer forcing the cancellation of all further tour dates in late July 1981.
 Soon afterwards this line-up disbanded due to the loss of the Atlantic contract and the ceasing of financial support from Leber-Krebs.
-And to make matters even worse, the band's equipment truck was stolen as well.
+And to make matters even worse, the band's equipment truck was stolen.